Club: ACF Fiorentina | Opening: 1931 | Capacity: 43,147 seats

 History and description

-Stadio Artemio Franchi officially opened on the 13th of September 1931 with a match between Fiorentina and Admira Wien (1-0), though it took until 1932 for the stadium to be completely finished.
+Stadio Artemio Franchi officially opened on 13 September 1931 with a match between Fiorentina and Admira Wien (1-0), though it took until 1932 for the stadium to be completely finished.

 The stadium was initially called Stadio Giovanni Berta, and already very much resembled the stadium of today.
 It had a capacity of about 45,000 places.